-The State Bar’s Legal Services to the Poor in Criminal Matters Committee is seeking nominations for the 2019 Indigent Defense Awards.
-These awards recognize individuals, groups, and entities that perform exceptional work in the field of indigent defense.
-Nominations must be submitted by 5 p.m. on February 22, 2019.
+The State Bar’s Legal Services to the Poor in Criminal Matters Committee is seeking nominations for the Indigent Defense Awards.
+These awards recognize deserving individuals, groups, and entities that perform exceptional work in the field of indigent defense.
+Nominations must be submitted by February 28, 2020.
 Recipients of the Indigent Defense Awards will be notified in May.
-These awards will be presented at the Advanced Criminal Law Seminar in June.
+These awards will be presented in June at the State Bar Annual Meeting.
 To see a list of previous award winners, click here.

-Named for the late legendary Texas attorney Warren Burnett, the award recognizes extraordinary contributions to improving the quality of criminal legal representation to indigents in Texas.
-The award honors either an individual or organization for their work in the courtroom, legislature, or elsewhere.
+Named for the late legendary Texas Attorney Warren Burnett, the award recognizes extraordinary contributions to improving the quality of criminal legal representation to indigent Texans.
+The award honors either an individual or organization for their work in the courtroom, legislature, or in the public sphere.

 This award is named after Doctor Michael K. Moore for his pivotal role in several research and writing efforts that had a major effect on indigent defense in Texas.
 The award will be presented to an individual (including both private citizens and members of the Bar) or organization in recognition of exceptional research or writing that deals with indigent criminal defense and that represents a significant contribution to the knowledge and practices of the bench, bar, and scholarly communities.